Mediterranean Cauliflower Tabbouleh Salad

 Instructions

-- Rice the cauliflower using the food processor or a box grater.
-See below for tips!1 head cauliflower, riced
+- Rice the cauliflower using the food processor or a box grater.1 head cauliflower, riced

 - Preheat a cast iron or stainless steel skillet over medium heat.
-Once hot, add the riced cauliflower to the skillet and cook 5-7 minutes with a lid over the skillet.
+Once hot, add some avocado oil or avocado oil spray and the riced cauliflower to the skillet and cook 5-7 minutes with a lid over the skillet.

-- While the cauliflower rice is cooking,, chop all veggies and add to bowl.1 red bell pepper, 1 yellow bell pepper, 1 cup chopped english cucumber, 1/2 cup tomatoes, 1/2 cup flat leaf parsley, 2 tbsp fresh mint (chopped), optional
+- While the cauliflower rice is cooking,, chop all veggies and add to bowl.1 medium red bell pepper, 1 medium yellow bell pepper, 1 cup chopped english cucumber, 1/2 cup tomatoes, 1/2 cup flat leaf parsley, 2 tablespoons fresh mint (chopped), optional

-- After cauliflower rice is done cooking, add it to the bowl with the rest of the veggies.
-Add the lemon juice, salt and garlic powder.
-Stir to combine.2 Lemons, 1 tsp. sea salt, 1 tsp garlic powder
+- After cauliflower rice is done cooking, add it to the bowl and allow it to cool slightly.
+Then add the rest of the veggies, lemon juice, salt and garlic powder.
+Stir to combine.2 Lemons, 1 teaspoon sea salt, 1 teaspoon garlic powder

 Recipe Notes